j-p-m-7/text-to-speech-cpu/readme.md

 ### Description

-Local text to speech program built with piper-tts, onnxruntime, and pyperclip
+Local text to speech program built with piper-tts, onnxruntime, and pyperclip.
+It specifically utilizes the CPU since some machines may lack an integrated GPU.

 ---